Automorphism groups of edge-transitive maps: Infinite automorphism groups

 The edge-transitive maps in each class $T$ have automorphism groups obtained by adding further relations to the standard presentation of $N(T)$.
 For example, the automorphism group of the icosahedron, isomorphic to $A_5\times C_2$, is obtained by adding the relations

 to the presentation of $\Gamma=N(1)$.
 When discussing decision problems, it makes sense to restrict attention to finitely presented quotients, obtained by adding finitely many relations in the standard generators to parent groups $N(T)$.

-The free product decompositions of these groups $N(T)$ imply that the following is an immediate consequence of Schupp's Theorem~II in~\cite{Sch}:
+Schupp proved in~\cite[Theorem~II]{Sch} that if $\mathcal P$ is a Markov property of groups, and $G$ is a group with a finite presentation $\langle X \mid R\rangle$ and a quotient $H*K$ where $|H|\ge 2$ and $|K|\ge 3$, then the problem of determining $\mathcal P$ for groups with finite presentations $\langle X\mid R\cup S\rangle$ is undecidable.
+The presentations of the groups $N(T)$ in Proposition~\ref{parents} and their free product decompositions in Table~\ref{forbidden} show that they all satisfy the hypotheses of this result, so we have:

 \begin{thm} For each class $T$ of edge-transitive maps, and each Markov property $\mathcal P$ of groups, it is undecidable whether or not adding a finite set of relations to the standard presentation of $N(T)$ produces a quotient group with property $\mathcal P$. $\square$ \end{thm}